Ricordy/SL-SmartContracts/README.md

 **SLLogics.sol**

-SLLogics serves multiples purposes:
+SLLogics serves multiple purposes:

 - SLLogics is responsible for being the bridge between Factory.sol and SLCore.sol.
-- SLLogics retrieves the payment of the membership card to avoid storing funds in SLCore.sol which is going to be used further more than SLLogics.sol.
-This helps SLCore to be less tempting for exploitation, since it is where the gamification happens and is stored.
+- SLLogics retrieves the payment of the membership card to avoid storing funds in SLCore.sol which is going to be used more than SLLogics.sol.
+This helps SLCore to be less tempting for exploitation since it is where the gamification happens and is stored.
 - Since it retrieves the payment, it makes sense that it keeps the information about the price of the membership card as well as the uris for each batch.
-- It also holds the logics that will allow, or not, a user to claim a puzzle piece.
+- It also holds the logic that will allow, or not, a user to claim a puzzle piece.

-**Contract Deployment :**
+**Contract Deployment:**

 1. For the contract deployment, a valid factory address, payment token address and SLPermissions address must be passed.
-2. For the correct working of the platform, SLCore (when deployed) must be settled as allowed contract in SLPermissions.sol, so it can communicate with this one.
+2. For the correct working of the platform, SLCore (when deployed) must be settled as an allowed contract in SLPermissions.sol, so it can communicate with this one.
 3. The constructor:

 ```solidity